 Note: If you have your own *.pem file, you can select the import key pair.
-Your also use the key pair you created before.
+You may also use the key pair you created before.
 The key pair you created will be shown in the available list.

-Step 6: Finish all ofthe other setting page with the default setting. and press the launch instance button to launch the VM.
+Step_6: Finish all the other setting pages with the default setting (i.e., do not change anything), and press the “Launch Instance” button to launch the VM.
 (As shown below)